3 Natural Ways to Help a Lamb With a Broken Leg Mend

 We had to splint the leg three times before we got it right.
 Here’s what we learned:

-- The knee and hock joints need to be stabilized by the splint, in order for the break to heal properly.
+- The knee and hock joints need to be stabilized by the splint, for the break to heal properly.

-I was told by neighbors that I’d be better off to put the lamb down as it would never heal.
+I was told by neighbours that I’d be better off putting the lamb down as it would never heal.
 Not only has the lamb healed but he is the same size as his twin brother!
 That’s them together in the picture. ^^

 Update Jan.
 2016: Comfrey is 1 1/2 years old and thriving.